Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ### Installer :manual

 `installer :manual` takes a single string value, describing a GUI installer which must be run by the user at a later time.
 The path may be absolute, or relative to the Cask.
-Example:
+Example (from [little-snitch.rb](../Casks/little-snitch.rb)):

 ```ruby
 installer :manual => 'Little Snitch Installer.app'